NixonXC/PDF-Core/README.md

 ## Parent Company

-This project is developed by [The Nebula devs](https://nebuladevs.com/), a dedicated team passionate about creating innovative solutions.
+This project is under by [The Nebula Devs](https://nebuladevs.tech/), a dedicated team passionate about creating innovative solutions.

 Feel free to contribute and improve the project!